Cuomo to Washington: Resolve New York's budget deficit

 Officials said the tax on wealthy earners would create a top tax rate in New York that would be the nation's highest.

+A host of other "revenue actions" was proposed Tuesday, including a new state and local sales tax imposed on the vacation home rental industry and a new $1 "convenience fee" imposed on motorists who do transactions online with the state motor vehicle agency.
+SUNY campuses would be permitted for another year to automatically raise tuition by various levels.

 As he has done in his previous two annual budgets, Cuomo called for the legalization of marijuana.
-The proposal creates a complex regulatory system to control the cultivation, distribution, marketing and selling of the drugs to people age 21 and over.
-Officials believe it can bring in $350 million in tax revenues each year, though lawmakers say it could take up to two years before drug sales would start in the state.
+The proposal creates a complex regulatory system to control the cultivation, distribution, marketing and selling of the drugs to people 21 and over.
+Officials believe it can bring in $350 million in tax revenues each year, though a Cuomo budget adviser said the marijuana market won't be fully mature for four years.

 Some lawmakers want marijuana tax revenues dedicated to low-income, mostly minority communities that were hit by high arrest rates during the war on drugs.
 Cuomo said he’s offering to give $100 million to a “social equity fund” with the remaining $250 million going to the state’s general fund.